 Going forward, we want to prioritise the nutrients that Marty’s diet is not providing in large quantities.
 The table below shows the nutrients that Marty is not achieving more than 300% of the DRI and that are not contraindicated by the nutrient ratios above.
 We also want to prioritise nutrients that are below 500% DRI for your specific condition: low testosterone.

-The foods listed below will provide Marty with the nutrients that she is currently not getting in large amounts while also aligning with her goal of weight loss (insulin resistant).
+The foods listed below will provide Marty with the nutrients that he is currently not getting in large amounts while also aligning with his goal of weight loss (insulin sensitive).
 The foods are ranked in descending order of priority (from the top of the page to the bottom).

 The macronutrient split of Marty’s diet is shown in the chart below.